Even Delta-Matroids and the Complexity of Planar Boolean CSPs: Extending our algorithm to efficiently co ver able -matroids

 Let us begin by giving a formal definition of efficiently coverable $\Delta$-matroids. \begin{definition} We say that a class of $\Delta$-matroids $\Gamma$ is \emph{efficiently coverable} if there is an algorithm that, given input $M\in \Gamma$ and $\alpha\in M$, lists in polynomial time a set $M_\alpha$ so that the system $\{M_\alpha\colon \alpha\in M\}$ satisfies the conditions of Definition~\ref{def:coverable}. \end{definition}

 Before we go on, we would like to note that coverable $\Delta$-matroids are closed under gadgets, i.e. the ``supernodes'' shown in Figure~\ref{pic:example}.
 Taking gadgets is a common construction in the CSP world, so being closed under gadgets makes coverable $\Delta$-matroids a very natural class to study.
+Taking gadgets is equivalent to repeated composition of $\Delta$-matroids (see Proposition~\ref{prop:composition}).

 \begin{definition} Given $M\subset \{0,1\}^U$ and $N\subset \{0,1\}^V$ with $U,V$ disjoint sets of variables, we define the \emph{direct product} of $M$ and $N$ as

 If $w_1,w_2\in U$ are distinct variables of $M$, then the $\Delta$-matroid obtained from $M$ by identifying $w_1$ and $w_2$ is